-To encourage a deeper awareness of our duties to God’s creation and to take action at the individual, state, and national levels with a focus on prayer, energy efficiency, conservation, and advocacy efforts.
+To encourage a deeper awareness of our duties to God’s creation and to take action at the individual, state, national and global level with a focus on prayer, ecological conversion, energy efficiency, conservation, and advocacy efforts.

 "Dear friends, time is running out!
 Deliberations must go beyond mere exploration of what can be done, and concentrate on what needs to be done, starting today.
 We do not have the luxury of waiting for others to step forward, or of prioritizing short-term economic benefits.
 The climate crisis requires 'our decisive action, here and now' (Laudato Si’, 161) and the Church is fully committed to playing her part."

 - Thursday, April 22, 2021 - Earth Day Brown Bag Film-Luncheon, with Zoom screening of "Forest Man" with distinguished guest Theologian and Indian Film and Media Specialist Rayappa Kancharla, Diocese of New Delhi, Caritas India, Save the Children International, Global Catholic Climate Movement LSA.
 Click here for event flier.

 - Saturday, April 24, 2021, 9am - Noon - Anacostia Watershed Society Earth Day Clean-up (Register by Tuesday, March 30, 2021)

 Monthly Virtual Creation Care Team Meetings